Van-Vu/traffic-classifier-project/writeup_template.md

 ![alt text][image18]

-The fourth image might be difficult to classify because of the light and blurness of the sign
+The first image might be difficult to classify because of the light and blurness of the sign

 #### 2. The model's predictions on these new traffic signs